suryamp97/PHARMACEUTICAL-DATABASE-MANAGEMENT-SYSTEM/readme.md

 database system has been provided along with the report.
 The order of execution is explained in simple terms as below.

-	1. Create a database named in your choice (Eg:
+	1. Create a database named in your choice (Eg:Pharmacy)
-	Pharmacy)

 	2. Create Tables:
 	CREATE.sql - the order is maintained so the file can be executed